 Crosby and the Packers agreed on a new, restructured contract, in August of 2013.

-Crosby made a field goal and three extra points in Sunday's victory over the Vikings.
+Crosby made all five of his field goal attempts and an extra point in Sunday's loss to the Seahawks.

 To instantly reveal our fantasy analysis of every player – including Mason Crosby – simply subscribe now.